malcolmocean/owaat/README.md

 - `THE_END=1` (optional) - Enable models to end the story with "THE END." when they think it has reached a natural conclusion
 - `INITIAL_TEXT="Once upon a time"` (optional) - Provide the initial text to start the story
 - `VERBOSE=1` (optional) - Output the full prompt sent to each model and their raw responses
+- `HUMAN=1` (optional) - Enable interactive mode where you take turns with the AI models (with an indicator square when it's your turn)

 ## Features